creditstxt/credit-requirement/README.md

 ## Permission

-Each contributor licenses you to do everything with the legal text that would otherwise infringe that contributor’s copyright in it.
+Each contributor licenses you to do everything with the legal text that would otherwise infringe that contributor's copyright in it.

 If you make changes to the legal text, you must change or remove the title "Software Credit Requirement".